AleksanderAlt/Study_Networking/README.md

 - Ethernet - a system for connecting a number of computer systems to form a local area network, with protocols to control the passing of information and to avoid simultaneous transmission by two or more systems
 - ISP - Internet Service Provider
 - Host - a machine on the internet that might host services
+- Ping time (milliseconds) - round trip time for the packet to reach the host and for the response to return to the sender
 - Endpoints - two machines or programs communicating over the connection
 - DNS (Domain Name System) - the Internet's system for converting alphabetic names into numeric IP addresses
 - Resolver - the DNS client code built into your OS